jlpteaching/dinocpu/assignments/assignment-1.md

 Singularity is installed on the CSIF machines.
 So, if you are using one of the CSIF machines either locally or remotely, things should *just work*.
-However, if you run into any problems, post on Piazza or come to office hours.
+However, if you run into any problems, post on Campuswire or come to office hours.

 The images are relatively large files.
 As of the beginning of the quarter, the image is 380 MB.